 Working with youth in a community can be one of the most satisfying career options for a sociology major.
 Those who choose this particular path are committed to youth development with a special focus on education, rehabilitation, healthcare, and social care.
 Some of the more common youth-focused roles include youth workers, sports development officers, child care, and social workers.

-Sociology graduates who choose this path focus on community welfare among the most vulnerable members of the community—the very old, the very young and the impoverished.
-This role requires strong interpersonal skills, empathy and a thorough understanding of how society is impacted by prevailing laws and regulations.
-Common roles in community work include equality and diversity workers, social workers and community officers.
+Sociology graduates who choose this path focus on community welfare among the most vulnerable members of the community—the very old, the very young, and the impoverished.
+This role requires strong interpersonal skills, empathy, and a thorough understanding of how society is impacted by prevailing laws and regulations.
+Common roles in community work include equality and diversity workers, social workers, and community officers.

 Working in public services is similar to working in community development, but with a few significant differences.
 Sociology graduates who work in public services may work in probation and prison services, criminal justice, rehabilitation and housing services, social welfare, or public health services.
-The exact skills required to work in public services depends on the specific role but in general, workers in this field must have strong analytical and critical thinking skills and a thorough understanding on the legalities related to their sector.
+The exact skills required to work in public services depend on the specific role but in general, workers in this field must have strong analytical and critical thinking skills and a thorough understanding of the legalities related to their sector.

 Who better to handle marketing than a sociology major, who has studied society and their buying behavior and knows how to use this understanding for marketing purposes.
 Candidates with a background in sociology are in great demand by companies that are looking for experts to help them identify the needs of different demographics so they can focus their marketing campaigns accordingly.
-Market research analysts specialize in conducting surveys, interviews and other means to gather data, test products and services and assess the efficacy of marketing campaigns.
+Market research analysts specialize in conducting surveys, interviews and other means to gather data, test products and services, and assess the efficacy of marketing campaigns.
 This is a high paying position.